This page describes the ways you can configure Cloud Shell to customize your experience.

 gcloud config set project [PROJECT_NAME]

-Your command prompt will be updated to reflect your currently active project and
+Your command prompt updates to reflect your currently active project,

 To select your preferred region, run: